ning-studio/.github/profile/README.md

 - Technical documentation and examples
 - Utilities that support AI and 3D workflows

-Client projects and commercial deliverables remain private.
 Public repositories focus on reusable, general-purpose technologies and educational resources.

 ---